-The significant variances in fourth quarter sales in 2021 as compared to 2020 were as follows:
+The significant variances in fourth quarter sales in 2022 as compared to 2021 were as follows:

-- Improved market conditions for commercial aerospace resulted in increased sales activity for the Circuits segment.
-The underlying sales growth of \$1.0M was partially offset by an unfavourable foreign exchange impact of \$0.7M. - Sales in the Aerospace segment are \$6.6M lower in Q4 2021 as compared to Q4 2020, which is attributable to reduced sales of Simulator products.
+- The Circuits segment experienced improved market conditions in the commercial market, and hence increased sales for commercial aerospace applications, however this was partially offset by the timing of orders for circuit boards used in military applications.
+Circuits segment Q4 sales included a favourable foreign exchange impact of \$1.0M, as the Q4 2022 CAD/USD foreign exchange rate was 7% (9 cents) more than Q4 2021. - Sales in the Aerospace segment are \$2.1M or 30.5% higher in Q4 2022 as compared to Q4 2021, which is attributable to a \$1.2M increase in sales of Simulator products, an increase of \$0.4M in other aerospace products and favourable foreign exchange impact of \$0.5M.
 Simulator products include a high content of purchased components, therefore the individual unit selling prices are high relative to other products sold by the Aerospace segment.
 Timing of orders for these products has greater variability than other products sold by FTG.
-Sales in Q4 2021 were also negatively impacted by an unfavourable foreign exchange impact, relative to Q4 2020.